SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

 Both have properties, methods, subscripts, initializers, use dot syntax, and so on.
 As a result,
-it can be hard to know when to use classes and when to use structures for the building blocks of your program.
+it's not always obvious when to use a class and when to use a structure. for the building blocks of your program.
-The fundamental difference between structures and classes is that structures are value types whereas classes are reference types, as introduced in :ref:`Structures_StructuresAreValueTypes` and :ref:`Classes_ClassesAreReferenceTypes`.
+The fundamental difference between structures and classes is that structures are value types but classes are reference types, as introduced in :ref:`Structures_StructuresAreValueTypes` and :ref:`Classes_ClassesAreReferenceTypes`.

 ..
 XXX Also, both can do abstraction via protocols

-..
-XXX Difference between... what about enums? they're value types too

-..
-XXX Reword "it can be hard"

 ..
 XXX General question: what happens when I put a class instance inside a struct?
    In particular, call out the fact that this breaks value semantics,